 7. Recommended reading - study material

-Blackboard: section Référentiel and Exercices: course material and exercises marked as optional.
+- Blackboard: FTEBATA210, sections Référentiel and others, and BB-course Exercisier: course material and exercises marked as optional.

-Individual assistance is provided by the lecturers during the fixed tutoring hours and by appointment.
+Individual assistance on the course content of FTEBATA210 is provided by the lecturers during the fixed tutoring hours and by appointment.
 During the lectures, the focus is on collective feedback, though individual assistance and tutoring may be provided when appropriate and if possible.